-The best waterproof socks work great for hiking, camping, and all other water adventures.
-This is because these socks are designed to stay put without sliding—which prevents chafing from occurring and provides the protection you need
+The best waterproof socks work great for hiking, camping, and all other adventures on, in, or near water.
+This is because these socks are designed to stay put without sliding, which prevents chafing while providing the protection you need.

 - Dexshell Ultralite Bamboo

 - Shower Pass Lightweight Crosspoint Classic

 - Frequently Asked Questions